kokkos/kokkos-core-wiki/Initialization.md

 1. `Kokkos::OpenMP`
 1. `Kokkos::Cuda`

 The highest execution space in the list which is actually enabled is Kokkos' default execution space, and the highest enabled host execution space is Kokkos' default host execution space.
 (Currently, the only non-host execution space is `Cuda`.)
 For example, if  `Kokkos::Cuda`, `Kokkos::OpenMP`, and `Kokkos::Serial` are enabled, then `Kokkos::Cuda` is the default execution space and `Kokkos::OpenMP` is the default host execution space.<sup>1</sup>

 Command-line arguments come in "prefixed" and "non-prefixed" versions.
-Prefixed versions start with the string \verb!--kokkos-!. `Kokkos::initialize` will remove prefixed options from the input list, but will preserve non-prefixed options.
-Argument options are given with an equals (\verb!=!) sign.
+Prefixed versions start with the string `--kokkos-`. `Kokkos::initialize` will remove prefixed options from the input list, but will preserve non-prefixed options.
+Argument options are given with an equals (`=`) sign.
 If the same argument occurs more than once, the last one counts.
 Furthermore, prefixed versions of the command line arguments take precedence over the non-prefixed ones.
 For example, the arguments

     --kokkos-threads=4 --threads=2